 One of the premier historic cities of India, Agra should get on the list of travellers planning a fast getaway from Delhi this monsoon.
 Pulsating with an excellent past, it’s home to 3 World Heritage Sites, popular local cuisine and a shopper’s paradise. eTaxigo offers an attractive reasonable price for an outstation trip from Delhi to Agra, check our price.

 Start off by exploring the Taj Mahal – a beautiful white marble mausoleum built in 17th-century by Mughal emperor Shah Jahan in fond memory of his wife-Mumtaz.
 Then there’s the Agra Fort – spread across 94 acres – a red sandstone structure which is undoubted, one of India’s finest examples of Mughal architecture.
-Lying parallel to Yamuna river, Agra Fort is situated 2 kilometres northwest of the Taj Mahal.
+Lying parallel to Yamuna River, Agra Fort is situated 2 kilometers northwest of the Taj Mahal.

-On the northern side of Yamuna, Mehtab Bagh is a quaint garden with a rich assortment of flora, where you can sit back, relax and soak in the best view of the Taj Mahal.
+On the northern side of Yamuna, Mehtab Bagh is a quaint garden with a rich assortment of flora.
+Where you can sit back, relax and soak in the best view of the Taj Mahal.
 Even Sikandra – the tomb of Akbar – is an architectural masterpiece combing Hindu and Muslim designs, truly reflecting Akbar’s secular philosophies.

-If you are on a budget trip, you can check into Bedweiser Backpackers – a dainty hostel with quirky decor.
+If you are on a budget trip, you can check into Budweiser Backpackers – a dainty hostel with quirky decor.
 There’s a great collection of books and music to help you unwind after a long day.